markchatting/WeatherDataScrape/README.md

 A simple web scraper to extract weather data from a website

 These three scripts go to a weather website and scrape data from it.
-I have deleted the website url from the files.
+I have deleted the website url from the files and this script won't work for another site.